Score no more: Wales Kettle Moraine's defense breaks Wilmot 39-0 | Local News I Racine County Eye - Racine, Wisconsin

-A stalwart defense refused to yield as Wales Kettle Moraine shutout Wilmot 39-0 for a Wisconsin high school football victory on August 20.
+A vice-like defensive effort helped Wales Kettle Moraine squeeze Wilmot 39-0 in a shutout effort in Wisconsin high school football on August 20.

-Defense stood tall for both teams at the end of scoreless first and final quarters.
+Wales Kettle Moraine’s defense locked up the victory with a shutout performance in the first and final quarters.

 The Lasers broke in front at the beginning of the fourth quarter with a 39-0 lead over the Panthers.